Unlocking the Secrets to a Longer, Stronger Life

 The Significance of Muscle Mass and Exercise in Longevity

-Maintaining adequate muscle mass and engaging in regular are essential to maximise your longevity and overall health.
+Maintaining adequate muscle mass and engaging in regular exercise are essential to maximise your longevity and overall health.

 Here are three reasons why muscle mass and exercise are significant for longevity: